cicada-lang/xvm/docs/diary/2023-10-20-initial-plan.md

 # Primitive datatypes

-- string (length + address)
+- string (simply use c string)
-- number (64 bits)
+- int and float number (both 64 bits)
 - word (address of entry in hash map)

 # Syntax

 - Except for quotation`[ ... ]`, all syntax should be pure postfix.
-- Mostly whitespace separated words, except for string.
+- Mostly whitespace separated words, except for string and quotation.
   - Use JSON string: https://www.json.org

 # Semantics